The association collects a registration fee for each sport played. What is this money being used for and what does this cover?

 How can a parent share their feedback about their child's coach?

-Fill out our Coach Evaluation Form.
-Additionally, parents can talk directly to the coaches, the principal, or to the athletic director.
+Parents are welcome to discuss their child and share feedback directly with coaches.
+Parents also can fill out our Coach Evaluation Form.
+Additionally, parents can talk directly to the athletic director.

 Does this year's coach automatically become next year's coach?